 - Set a good example: Kids observe and learn from their parents.
 Put your phone away while driving and only use it when you are safely pulled over.
-According to the Pew Research Center, 40 percent of teens, aged 12 to 17, say they have been in a car when the driver used a cell phone in a way that put themselves and others in danger. - Talk to your teen: Discuss the risks and responsibilities of driving and the danger of dividing their attention between a phone call and the road.
-Show them the statistics related to distracted driving and urge them to share what they learn with their friends.
-Encourage them to speak up if they are a passenger in a car with a distracted driver. - Establish ground rules: Set up family rules about not using the phone or other electronic devices while behind the wheel.
-Enforce the limits set by the graduated licensing program. - Sign a pledge: Have your teen take action by agreeing to a family contract about wearing seat belts, not speeding, not driving after drinking, and not using a cell phone behind the wheel.
-Agree on penalties for violating the pledge, including paying for tickets or loss of driving privileges.
+According to the Pew Research Center, 40 percent of teens aged 12 to 17 say they have been in a car when the driver used a cell phone in a way that put themselves and others in danger. - Talk to your teen: Discuss the risks and responsibilities of driving and the danger of dividing their attention between their phone and the road.
+Encourage them to speak up if they are a passenger in a car with a distracted driver. - Follow the law: Hand-held cell phone use, texting, messaging, or accessing the internet while driving are all illegal activities in Maine. - Establish ground rules: Set up family rules about not using the phone or other electronic devices while behind the wheel.
+Enforce the limits set by the Graduated Driver Licensing (GDL) program. - Sign a pledge: Have your teen take action by agreeing to a family contract about wearing seat belts, not speeding, not driving after drinking, and not using a cell phone behind the wheel.
+Agree on penalties for violating the pledge, such as paying for tickets or loss of driving privileges.

-Other dangerous distractions: In addition to cell phone use, distracted driving can include eating, grooming, listening to or adjusting the radio, using the GPS, talking to passengers, or watching a video, just to name a few.
+Other dangerous distractions: Distracted driving can also include eating, grooming, drinking, listening to or adjusting the radio, using the GPS, talking to passengers, or watching a video, just to name a few activities.
 Inexperienced drivers are particularly susceptible to these kinds of distractions.